Stalking

 5. Resident's Responsibilities

-Resident Responsibilities – Building Safety Act 2022: If you live in a high-rise building, you have a role to play in keeping your home and neighbours safe.
-You must:
+If you live in a high-rise building, you have a role to play in keeping your home and neighbours safe, as laid out in the Building Safety Act 2022.

 Back to Homepage